-We therefore decided to plot the route of the original wartime track.
-During the process of gathering wartime maps and comparing them to our trek notes we discovered that today’s track bypasses the original ‘golden staircase’ and that the battle-site of Isurava was about an hour’s trekking south of where everybody thought it was at the time.
+We therefore decided to plot the route of the original wartime Trail.
+During the process of gathering wartime maps and comparing them to our trek notes we discovered that today’s track bypassed ‘Brigade Hill’; that the original ‘golden staircase’ is on a different ridge; and that the battle-site of Isurava was about an hour’s trekking south of where everybody thought it was at the time.
 There are a number of other areas where today’s track follows a different route from the wartime track.

 The 50th anniversary of the Kokoda campaign was a timely reminder of the need to enshrine the values of Kokoda in our national subconscious.
 Prime Minister Paul Keating was the first Australian Prime Minister ever to visit Kokoda.
 Who will ever forget the image of him falling to his knees and kissing the ground on the Kokoda plateau!

-During our next few treks we discussed what should be done to properly honour the Kokoda campaign and ensure its legacy is never forgotten.
-As a result of these discussions we prepared a list of suggestions to submit to the Federal Government in Canberra.
-This included recommendations that the original golden staircase be reconnoitered and rebuilt; all the battle-sites be identified with ‘educational’ memorials being placed onsite to tell the story of each battle; local ‘village museums’ to be established; life-size bronze statues to be placed along the track to depict the various actions that took place – a fighting patrol at Templeton’s Crossing – a stretcher party coming out of Eora Creek – a medical team in action at Myola – Bruce Kingsbury in action at Isurava – a salvo serving a cuppa at Nauro – and so on.
+During our next few treks, we discussed what should be done to properly honour the Kokoda campaign and ensure its legacy is never forgotten.
+As a result of these discussions, we prepared a list of suggestions to submit to the Federal Government in Canberra.
+This included recommendations that the original golden staircase be reconnoitered and rebuilt; all the battle-sites be identified with ‘educational’ memorials being placed onsite to tell the story of each battle; significant sites be restored and interpreted; life-size bronze statues to be placed along the track to depict the various actions that took place – a fighting patrol at Templeton’s Crossing – a stretcher party coming out of Eora Creek – a medical team in action at Myola – Bruce Kingsbury in action at Isurava – a salvo serving a cuppa at Nauro – and so on.
 These would act as haunting reminders of what the spirit of Kokoda is all about.

-We submitted that the Kokoda track should be proclaimed as a National Memorial Park with the aim of establishing a self-sustaining eco-trekking industry for the Koiari and Orokaiva people who live along it.
+We submitted that the Kokoda Trail should be proclaimed as a National Memorial Park with the aim of establishing a self-sustaining eco-trekking industry for the Koiari and Orokaiva people who live along it.

 Our next opportunity to put Kokoda on the national – and international – agenda appeared in the early stages of planning for the Olympic Torch Relay by the Sydney Organising Committee for the Olympic Games (SOCOG).
 With the announcement of the plan for the torch to be flown into each Pacific nation for four hours we put forward a proposal that the Olympic torch should be carried over the Kokoda Trail.
 SOCOG announced that the relay would be a 100 day ‘celebration’.
 We submitted that is should have one day set aside for ‘commemoration’ (it would have taken 100 Koiari and Orokaiva runners 10 hours to get it across the track) and the remaining 99 days could be for ‘celebration’!